Contractor Invoice

 Change Orders and Modifications

-• Detailed description of modifications
+• Detailed description of modifications (what changed from original scope)

-• Cost implications and adjustments
+• Cost implications and adjustments (broken down by labor, materials, and markup)

-• Schedule impact assessment
+• Schedule impact assessment (how the change affects timeline)

-• Supporting documentation (photos, drawings)
+• Supporting documentation (photos, drawings, manufacturer requirements)

-• Client approval signatures
+• Client approval signatures (with date and acknowledgment of terms)

 Multiple Payment Milestones